tenkabuto/tacticaltypos.net/index.md

 It's a lecture by Leo Buscaglia that delves into the nature of being human, all the weirdness and wonderfulness that being human entails, and how we can bond and get along better by recognizing that humanness in ourselves and each other and laughing about it, together.

-<iframe src="https://archive.org/embed/LeoBuscagliaTheArtOfBeingFullyHuman" width="100%" height="100%" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>
+<iframe src="https://archive.org/embed/LeoBuscagliaTheArtOfBeingFullyHuman" width="100%" height="400px" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

+## Current Events
+- See [[CFA Skateboarding and Philosophy|this Call for Abstracts for submissions to a book about Skateboarding and Philosophy]].
+Abstracts are due by August 7, 2023.

 ---